churchofturing/churchofturing.github.io/posts/motivating-macros.md

 ### Clojure Macros

 I can't believe I took this long to get to the point, but here we are.
 Remember how I mentioned earlier that lists have a double life in Clojure: to represent both data and function calls?
-This isn't just a design choice, and the symmetry turns out to be very useful.
+This isn't just a design choice; the symmetry turns out to be very useful.

 ```clojure
 ; We can evaluate the addition of 5 numbers